 The City imposes reasonable limits on building lot coverage.
-Within the Multifamily zone districts (Medium, Medium-High and High Density Residential), all non-single-family detached uses, including parking structures may occupy up to 100% (i.e., "unlimited") of the lot, which would permit sufficient square footage to facilitate construction of a range of variously sized apartment units up to the maximum allowable densities.
-Lot coverage requirements in Single-Family Districts allow structures to occupy 25% to 50% of the lot.
+Within the Multifamily zone districts (Medium, Medium-High and High Density Residential), all non-single-family detached uses, including parking structures may occupy up to 100% percent (i.e., "unlimited") of the lot, which would permit sufficient square footage to facilitate construction of a range of variously sized apartment units up to the maximum allowable densities.
+Lot coverage requirements in Single-Family Districts allow structures to occupy 25% percent to 50% percent of the lot.